wellplayed/wptlhearthstone/README.md

  - Each player has 4 decks of 4 different classes
  - Winner keeps the same deck between games
  - Losers pick a new deck
- - Oppopnent deck lists are not revealed before the set
+ - Opponent deck lists are not revealed before the set

 ####Class Bans
  - Players get 1 class ban per set